What Colors Are Turtles?

 Turtle hatchlings are often colored differently from their adult counterparts.
 For instance, the red-eared slider turtle hatchlings look entirely different from their greenish-brown adult counterparts.
 Moreover, some adult turtles change their coloration depending on their environment, season, and other factors.
 For example, the diamondback terrapin turtle has darker coloration during the winter months than during the summer breeding season.
 In conclusion, turtle colors and patterns are as varied as their species, and fascinating to learn about.

-Recommended Reading: How Far Do Box Turtles Roam?
+Recommended Reading: Do Turtles Swim?

 Camouflage and predator-prey interactions in turtles